Hashdump/RevShell/README.md

 hark
 ====

-RevShell's Universal Listener.
+RevShell's Universal Listener. - Currently only netcat wrapper

 jRevShell
 =========

 Java reverse shells:

-* jRevShell - Complete reverse shell, nothing excluded.
-Tries many techniques to get the shell through including; netcat (local and download), bash, raw sockets, xterm, and eventually more.
-Windows, Linux, OS X, BSD.

 * jRevCat - Light weight Netcat reverse shell in java.
 Downloads the correct ncat version/architecture for the OS (Windows or x86/i686 Linux for now).

+* jRevBash - Light weight bash reverse shell in java.
+Tries a couple of different techniques to force bash to forward (nix only).

 PLANNED
 =======
+* jRevShell - Complete reverse shell, nothing excluded.
+Tries many techniques to get the shell through including; netcat (local and download), bash, raw sockets, xterm, and eventually more.
+Windows, Linux, OS X, BSD.

 * jRevLCat - A heavier version of jRevCat that packages netcat inside specified JAR (or inside the java itself as variable).

-* jRevBash - Light weight bash reverse shell in java.
-Tries a couple of different techniques to force bash to forward (nix only).

 * jRevMet - Attempt to get a meterpreter reverse shell by downloading the executable.